The ZOLL Foundation

 Richard A. Packer

-Mr. Packer joined ZOLL Medical in 1992, became president of the company in 1996, and currently serves as its chairman.
-He is also Primary Group Executive for Asahi Kasai Health Care.
-Mr. Packer holds an MBA from the Harvard Business School and an engineering degree from Rensselaer Polytechnic Institute.
-A former board member of MassMedic, he currently serves on boards of directors for a number of public and private companies, as well as non-profit organizations.
+Mr. Packer is the Primary Group Executive for Asahi Kasai Health Care.
+He joined ZOLL Medical in 1992, became president of the company in 1996, and currently serves as its chairman.
+Mr. Packer holds an MBA from the Harvard Business School and engineering degrees from Rensselaer Polytechnic Institute.
+A former board member of MassMedic, he serves on boards of directors for a number of public and private companies, as well as nonprofit organizations.

 Norman A. Paradis, MD

-Dr. Paradis is a Professor of Medicine at Dartmouth College and an emergency physician at Dartmouth Hitchcock Medical Center.
-His is active in biomedical research and medical device development.
+Dr. Paradis is a professor of medicine at Dartmouth College and an emergency physician at Dartmouth Hitchcock Medical Center.
+He is active in biomedical research and medical device development.
 His research interests include cardiac arrest and shock, as well as molecular and optical biomarkers.
-He currently leads a Department of Defense-funded collaboration developing innovative diagnostics in trauma, and is founder/CEO of CPR Therapeutics, Inc., which is developing next-generation therapy for cardiac arrest.
-Dr. Paradis has been Chief Medical Officer for a number of renowned companies, and he edits the leading textbook in Resuscitation Medicine.
-Dr. Paradis has been Chief of Emergency Medicine at Dartmouth and Medical Director at the University of Colorado, and has been on faculty at NYU, Columbia, USC, and VCU.
+He currently leads a Department of Defense-funded collaboration developing innovative diagnostics in trauma, and is founder/CEO of CPR Therapeutics, Inc., which is developing next- generation therapy for cardiac arrest.
+Dr. Paradis has been chief medical officer for a number of companies, and he edits the leading textbook in resuscitation medicine.
+Dr. Paradis has been chief of emergency medicine at Dartmouth and medical director at the University of Colorado, and has been on faculty at NYU, Columbia, USC, and VCU.